What Should I Do After Having A Car Accident?

 Recovery of damages depends on many different factors

-Just because you understand some of the basics of damages, you need to consider the reality of recovering them.
-That will depend on the number of liability limits of the defendant and your insurance coverage.
+Because you understand some of the basics of damages, you must consider the reality of recovering them.
+That will depend on the defendant’s liability limits and your insurance coverage.

 The sad truth is that your damages may exceed the available insurance limits of the defendant’s insurance.
-If so, you will need to depend on your uninsured-underinsured motorist coverage.
+If so, you must depend on your uninsured-underinsured motorist coverage (UMI).

 Hopefully, your own UMI limits will be sufficient.
-If not, it is always a good idea to ask your lawyer to perform an asset search on the defendant to determine whether it is financially feasible to recover against the defendant personally.
+If not, asking your lawyer to perform an asset search on the defendant is always a good idea to determine whether it is financially feasible to recover against the defendant personally.

 Should I Take Pictures of The Accident?